Labor Relations

 • Collaboration: The cloud-based platform enables HR personnel to work together on matters regardless of location.
 This can help employers resolve simple matters and identify challenges where they might need expert HR guidance.

 • Case Management: Employers have a comprehensive case management tool that can help them navigate union grievances and keep deadlines for them in Department of Labor investigations.
-For complaints or grievances that end up in arbitration, LMS software can provide a framework for gathering evidence and preparing for hearings.
+For complaints or grievances that end up in mandatory arbitration, LMS software can provide a framework for gathering evidence and preparing for hearings.

 Promoting Employee Satisfaction